kaste/SublimeFileBrowser/README.md

 example in default settings file).

-### Hijacking a new empty window (ST3 only)
+### Hijacking a new empty window
 **FileBrowser** can hijack new empty windows and show you a *Browse Mode* or *Jump List View*.
 That is when you run the `new_window` command (through menu or using shortcuts) or when SublimeText starts and there's no previous windows open.

-This feature is only available for ST3 and is disabled by default.
+This feature is disabled by default.
 You can activate it by setting `dired_hijack_new_window` to `"jump_list"` or `"dired"` in your user settings file (`Preferences` → `Package Settings` → `FileBrowser` → `Settings — User`).